-Spring storms will often bring power outages.
-When you experience a power outage, do three things.
+Storms will often bring power outages.
+When you experience a power outage:

-- If all lights are off, check with your neighbor to see if their power is off as well.
+- If your meter is blank check with your neighbor to see if their power is off as well.

-- Weekend outages call Southeast Electric at 406.775.8762 or toll free 888.485.8762 to report the outage.
-Both these phone lines forward to on-call linemen after hours.
-Monday through Friday call Foreman, Mike Dalzell at 1-406-697-4117.
-We will ask your name, location and what time the power went off.
-Be prepared to report anything unusual along the line such as a broken wire, insulators or tree across the power line.
+- We will ask your name, location and what time the power went off.
+Be prepared to report anything unusual along the line such as a broken wire, insulators or trees across the power line.

 Do not try to make repairs.
 Downed power lines are dangerous because they may carry an electric current that can instantly cause injury or possibly death.
 Never touch the downed line or anything that may be in contact with it.
 Always treat a downed power line as if it were energized and remember that ANY contact with a power line is potentially deadly.
 Tell your children about the dangers of downed power lines.